Victor von Gibelin: The baron's last appearance

-"Le Suisse le plus français qui ait jamais été" (the most French Swiss ever), as Charles Augustin Sainte-Beuve once called Pierre Victor, Baron de Besenval, was buried on 6 June 1791 in the church of Saint-Sulpice in Paris, the church of his family's gravesite.
+"Le Suisse le plus français qui ait jamais été" (the most French Swiss that ever was), as Charles Augustin Sainte-Beuve once called Pierre Victor, Baron de Besenval, was buried on 6 June 1791 in the church of Saint-Sulpice in Paris, the church of his family's gravesite.

 The Solothurn patrician families von Besenval, von Roll and von Gibelin were all related to each other.
 Victor von Gibelin was therefore related to both Franz Joseph, Baron von Roll von Emmenholz, and Pierre Victor, Baron de Besenval de Brunstatt.
+He was also related to his comrade Ludwig Robert, Baron von Roll.

 Victor von Gibelin owned a portrait of Pierre Victor de Besenval, which he treasured and on the back of which he hand-wrote: "Mort dans mes bras" (died in my arms).
 The baron's portrait was passed down within the family.
 In the second half of the 19th century, this portrait was owned by Urs Viktor Vigier von Steinbrugg.

 A European Odyssey with a Royal Audience in Brighton

 The order to surrender hastily written on a random piece of paper, signed by King Louis XVI.
 It says: "The king orders the Swiss to withdraw to their barracks.
 He is in the National Assembly.
 Paris, 10 August 1792."
 The royal family was then arrested and the Swiss troops loyal to the king were persecuted.
 Up to 700 of them were literally slaughtered by the revolutionaries.
 On 13 August, the royal family was imprisoned in the Tour du Temple.
 Major Karl Josef von Bachmann, the serving commander of the 900 Swiss Guards at the Palais des Tuileries, was sentenced to death and executed by guillotine on 3 September 1792.

 After the disastrous Storming of the Palais des Tuileries on 10 August 1792 and the subsequent hunt by revolutionaries on the Swiss troops loyal to the king, Victor von Gibelin and his comrade Anton von Glutz-Ruchti (1756–1837) hid in various places in Paris.
 As the situation became more and more dangerous, they fled on 14 September with the help of friends, false passports and a large payment of money to a smuggler from Paris via Dieppe to England, where they arrived shipwrecked in Newhaven at the end of September 1792.
 On 1 October they travelled on to Brighton, where they were received by the Prince of Wales at the Royal Pavilion.
 The prince had heard the story of the two shipwrecked officers of the Swiss Guards Regiment and was curious to find out the latest information from revolutionary France.
 From Brighton they finally reached London.